HubSpot/dropwizard-guice/README.md

 Lastly, you can pass one or more base packages to the GuiceBundle subclass constructor to enable auto configuration via package scanning.

+Please fork [an example project](https://github.com/HubSpot/dropwizard-guice) if you'd like to get going right away.

 Enjoy!